 It was the Father’s social media that were his own undoing.
 His posts were very candid and public including on various Father’s Rights group pages and the Father’s Rights group he, himself ran.

 Judge Neville stated specifically “Lest it not be clear, I regard the Father’s social medial posts to be extremely concerning in every relevant respect”.
 The Court considered that his social media posts to various “Fathers Groups” clearly presented the Father as he “unashamedly” saw himself, a “crusader” for the rights of oppressed Fathers, that he was their “champion” and someone who would go to any length to ensure that his rights as a Father were not stopped or thwarted by the Mother or anyone else.

 After making Orders for the Mother to have sole parental responsibility for the child and a graduated time regime, the Court implored the Father to genuinely seek assistance about how to curb his impulsive and obsessive behaviour, curb his social media posts and to seek advice from experienced Gold Coast lawyers not online in the forums of “aggrieved personalities”

 In a Court of impression, how you conduct yourself both inside and more importantly outside of the Court building is of utmost importance.
 Guidance from experienced Family Law practitioners, who can speak about who a particular course of action may be perceived is invaluable to achieving an outcome which is in the best interests of your children.
 Before you post remember – Is it necessary?
 And when in doubt do not post!

-Contact our Gold Coast lawyers on 55550000 to have a free and confidential discussion about your parenting matter or any family law dispute, we pull no punches and will give you honest and strategic advice.
+Contact our OMB Gold Coast Solicitors on 55550000 to have a free and confidential discussion about your parenting matter or any family law dispute, we pull no punches and will give you honest and strategic advice.